joerocca/joerocca.github.io/resume.md

 * Executed phishing campaign on clients using the GoPhish Framework.
 * Deployed and managed IDS rule creation and alert reviews with Snort.
 * Deployed log management through SIEMs (Splunk).
-* Performed server hardening on CentOS, Windows, Debian environments by enforcing best practices such as the configuration of appropriate password policy, implementation of host-based firewalls thorough IPTables, disabling weak cryptographic ciphers, disabling unnecessary services in accordance with least functionality, etc.
+* Performed server hardening on CentOS, Windows, Debian environments by enforcing best practices such as the configuration of appropriate password policy, implementation of host-based firewalls through IPTables, disabling weak cryptographic ciphers, disabling unnecessary services in accordance with least functionality, etc.
 * Created various Python and Bash scripts for packet analysis, port scanning, OSINT gathering.
 * Provisioned multiple AWS environments using AWS CLI, Terraform(Infrastructure as code), Docker, etc.